 Another player, Johan Sundstein (NTtail), has earned $7 million playing Dota 2.
-Cloud9 became the most valuable esports team last year, reaching a $310 million valuation according to CNBC and Forbes.
+Cloud9 became the most valuable esports team in 2018, reaching a $310 million valuation according to CNBC and Forbes.
 Forbes also said at the time that nine esports teams had exceeded a valuation of $100 million each.
-In comparison, the highest value traditional sports team is the NFL’s Dallas Cowboys worth $5 billion, but in fairness the team was established 59 years ago.
+In comparison, the highest value traditional sports team is the NFL’s Dallas Cowboys worth $5 billion, but in fairness, the team was established 59 years ago.

-For game developers, owners, and their parent companies, China’s Tencent tops the revenue charts with 2018 earnings of $8.3 billion.
+For game developers, owners, and their parent companies, China’s Tencent topped the revenue charts with 2018 earnings of $8.3 billion in 2019.
 Activision Blizzard, with Overwatch as its best-selling game, generated $3.5 billion in revenue in 2018 but then a massive $6.49 in revenue during 2019.

-Activision Blizzard is certainly not worried about the esports market’s long-term prospects.
-It invested $50 million into esports last year and considers the real return on this investment could take up to 10 years.
+Activision Blizzard certainly wasn’t worried about the esports market’s long-term prospects.
+It invested $50 million into esports in 2018 and considers the real return on this investment could take up to 10 years.

 Opportunities and challenges for esports net worth in 2020 and beyond

 We’re updating this article from one published in 2019.
 As the esports industry matures new opportunities and spin-off revenue generators are appearing.

 In the past few months, Astralis Group became the first esports team to publicly list and sell its shares on the stock markets.
 As we moved into 2020 the opportunity of esports stocks was realised by many.
 It’s now possible for investors to hedge their bets buying shares in esports teams and companies as well as game publishers.
 Legendary stock market investors like George Soros aren’t missing out on the esports opportunity either, he put $45 million into Activision Blizzard stocks in 2019.